emgong/double-takes/app/posts/2018-02-20-music-cards.md

 # Music Cards

 Our family loves music.
-We almost have some sort of music going on in the background at our house.
+We almost always have some sort of music going on in the background at our house.
 We have a number of Sonos speakers and subscriptions to the major music providers, giving us a lot of flexibility in what to listen to and where.

 Unfortunately, having the world's music at the ready has some downsides.
 Especially if you're four years old.